frederic-perez/AmE-dictionary/data/dictionary.md

 __ebb and flow__ _n_ :seven: (ebbed and flowed, ebbs and flows) Used to describe something that changes in a regular and repeated way. _The ebbs and flows of life._
 __ebb<sup>1</sup>__ _n_ _A noticeable ebb of despair._
 __ebb<sup>2</sup>__ _v_
-__ebullient__ _adj_ :five: Overflowing with fervor, enthusiasm, or excitement; high-spirited.
-Very happy and enthusiastic. _The ebullient young scientist couldn’t wait to share their latest discovery._
+__ebullient__ _adj_ :six: Overflowing with fervor, enthusiasm, or excitement; high-spirited.
+Very happy and enthusiastic.
+Zestfully enthusiastic. _Syn_ exuberant, high-spirited _The ebullient young scientist couldn’t wait to share their latest discovery._
 __ebullition__ _n_ An unrestrained expression of emotion. _Syn_ effusion, outburst, blowup, gush
 __echelon__ _n_ :hammer: _The upper echelons of the State Security force._
 __echo chamber__ _n_ :three: __2__ An institution or environment in which one set of views predominates and dissenting viewpoints are squelched, ridiculed, or ignored. __3__ A group of bloggers that repeat and reinforce each others opinions.